One Sheet Tattoo Film

 Removal of tattoo film

-Once your body temperature rises begin pulling the film back SLOWLY and gently, going too quickly can damage your top layer of skin.
+Step 3: Once your body temperature rises begin pulling the film down like a command strip to release it SLOWLY and gently, going too quickly can damage your top layer of skin.

 **Tip: If the film is stuck, use a small amount of unscented gentle soap to loosen the adhesive.**